Get startedSkip to main content

 Is NFC secure?

 NFC is considered safe when compared to previous payment solutions like magnetic-stripe cards, where a cardholder’s data was stored on the card ‘stripe’ and could easily be replicated.
 With NFC, the chip itself can help prevent fraud as it has a cardholder’s unique digital signature, while the short-range nature of NFC technology adds a further layer of security.
-Also, NFC phone payments are more secure thanks to their complicated authorisation, such as fingerprint or passcode payments, giving customers extra peace of mind, whether they’re paying in-store or online.
+Also, NFC phone payments are more secure thanks to their complicated authorisation, such as fingerprint or passcode payments.

 NFC versus Bluetooth